herkkules/herkkules/README.md

 > - **New Market Entry:** I dont talk the talk, but rather build iterations of common success.
 Entering a new market requires more than strategy, it demands network-building and execution.
 I can offload some capacity by finding out which professional social networks are critical for success.

 > - **Implementation:** The intensity of real-world implementation fuels my creativity.
+We can figure something out.

 ---